Skip to content

 Waddesdon

-Waddesdon's popular woodland playground has been refurbished and there's a brand new zip wire, board rider, swings and roundabout.
+Waddesdon's popular woodland playground has a zip wire, board rider, swings and roundabout.
 The Aviary is also a must for children to spot the exotic birds.
+The Easter trail has 10 activity stations as you wind your way from the Manor to the Stables.

 near Aylesbury, Buckinghamshire